miguelbper/flash-select/README.md

 ```

 ## How is it so fast?
-The original implementation of shap-select iterativelly performs a linear regression on the dataset (Shapley values, target), where at each iteration we delete one column of the Shapley values matrix.
-With no regularization, the linear regression coeficients $\beta$ are given by:
+The original implementation of shap-select iteratively performs a linear regression on the dataset (Shapley values, target), where at each iteration we delete one column of the Shapley values matrix.
+With no regularization, the linear regression coefficients $\beta$ are given by:

 $$
     \begin{align}